 There are a few different types of saw blades you can use.
 For composite decking, you may need to use a specific type of saw blade depending on the results you are after.
-For this reason, you may want to get your hands on special blades before you even start your deck project.
+For this reason, you may want to get your hands on special blades before you even start your decking project.
 What are some different types of saw blades?
 And which one should you use?

 One way to classify saw blades is their tooth count.
-Depending on how much teeth a saw blade has, it will produce various cuts and be used for different materials.
-In general, the more the teeth a saw blade has, the smoother the cuts are.
+Depending on how many teeth a saw blade has, it will produce various cuts and be used for different materials.
+In general, the more teeth a saw blade has, the smoother the cuts are.
 How it does mean it will cut slower.
 On the other hand, the fewer the number of teeth, the more material it removes but can cut faster.

 Another important factor in choosing a saw blade is its tooth angle, also known as the hook.
-It refers to the angle of the teeth in regards to the saw blade’s centre line.
+It refers to the angle of the teeth in regard to the saw blade’s centre line.
 There are two types of angles, positive and negative.
-Positive-angled saw blades have teeth leaning forward towards the rotation of the blade, whereas negative-angled saw blades have teeth angled leaning opposite of the direction of the rotation.
+Positive-angled saw blades have teeth leaning forward towards the rotation of the blade, whereas negative-angled saw blades have teeth angled leaning opposite to the direction of the rotation.

 What Type of Saw Blade to Use

 When starting a composite decking project, you may need to cut multiple decking boards at a faster rate without compromising accuracy.
 For this purpose, you may need to use mitre saws, mitre blades, and circular saws.
 But what type of saw blade should you use?
 For fast and efficient cutting, you’ll want to get a medium-duty blade.
-A saw with medium tooth count will work well for this purpose.
+A saw with a medium tooth count will work well for this purpose.